It is important to understand what to expect of the court Judge and what will happen on the day of the trial.

 Court Etiquette And Addressing The Judge

 The Judge accepts that sometimes the relationship between the claimant and defendant will be strained.
 However, you must show your opponent’s witnesses respect and you should refrain from interrupting them when speaking.
 Try to keep your cool even if the witnesses are lying or showing you disrespect.
 Poor etiquette is unlikely to do you any favours with the Judge.

 You must also ensure you show the Judge proper respect.
 Again, do not interrupt it when speaking.
 The likelihood is that the Judge will either be a District Judge (a full time County Court Judge) or a Deputy District Judge (a part time County Court Judge who will act as a Judge a few days a month – the rest of the time he will usually be practising as a solicitor).
 Generally speaking, when you address a male District Judge (or Deputy) you should call him “Sir” and if female address her as “Madam”.

 The Decision (Judgment)

-After hearing the evidence, the Judge will likely send you and your opponent out to allow him to consider what decision to make and to prepare his judgment.
+After hearing the evidence, the Judge will likely send you and your opponent out to allow it to consider what decision to make and to prepare its judgment.
 It might be half an hour or so before the clerk of the court calls you back in.
-Again, do not stray from the waiting room as if you aren’t there when the Judge calls you back in to deliver the judgment, he won’t wait for you.
+Again, do not stray from the waiting room as if you aren’t there when the Judge calls you back in to deliver the judgment, it won’t wait for you.

-The Judge will read out his judgment which will set out what order he is making (who needs to pay who what, if anything, and when) and the reasoning for his decision.
-This is not an opportunity to argue with the court Judge or to try to get him to change his mind.
-Interrupting him during his judgment will likely result in you being removed from the court room and could result in you being found in contempt of court.
+The Judge will read out its judgment which will set out what order it is making (who needs to pay who what, if anything, and when) and the reasoning for its decision.
+This is not an opportunity to argue with the court Judge or to try to get it to change its mind.
+Interrupting it during its judgment will likely result in you being removed from the court room and could result in you being found in contempt of court.

 “The court Judge will control the hearing and the parties at trial.
 Be polite and courteous to both the Judge and your opponent.”